-Hitting with the sativa uplifting effects from Tom Hill’s Haze and the relaxation and calm that Willy’s Wonder background gives to these buds, the Red Headed Stranger strain will let you feel a well-balanced combination of these effects in its high.
-Its 16 to 17% of THC content makes it a formidably respectable choice within the world of hybrid strains.
+Hitting with the sativa uplifting effects from Tom Hill’s Haze and the relaxation and calm that Willy’s Wonder background gives to these buds, Red Headed Stranger induces a well-balanced combination of these effects in its high.
+Its 16 to 17% of THC content makes it a respectable choice within the world of hybrid strains.
 Moreover, it is perfect for novice users as its balanced effects are totally manageable.

 The creamy trichome frosty flowers of the Red Headed Stranger strain emanate a sweet citrusy smell with some floral undertones reminiscent of gin and lemon.
 The most prominent terpenes found in this strain are Myrcene, Linalool, Caryophyllene, Pinene, and Phellandrene, from which the Red Headed Stranger strain got its delicious and sharp mix of essences.